riemann1859/Queries-and-Visualizations-on-Northwind-database/README.md

 Q2.
 CategorySuppliers: Make a list of categories and suppliers who supply products within those categories.\
 Q3.
-CustomerWithMaxNumberOfOrders: Create a query that determines the customer who has placed the maximum number of orders.
+CustomerWithMaxNumberOfOrders: Create a query that determines the customer who has placed the maximum number of orders.\
+Q4.
+Create a table with three columns: a city name, number of customers and suppliers   from that city.